meghazavar/wage_classifier_census_data/ExecutiveSummary.md

 Your choice of samples

 # About data
-The dataset has Rows 32561 columns 14 features, 7 categorical, 6 are numerical features.
+The dataset has 32561 rows and 14 columns as features, 7 categorical, 6 numerical.
 The target column being predicted is called 'wage' with 2 values <=50k and  >50k.
 Data can be found ![here](https://archive.ics.uci.edu/ml/datasets/adult)

 # Exploratory Data Analysis
 ### Missing data
-The seems clean with no missing values with exeption  leading spaces and few '?' on few of the cartofrical data. we removed '?' with 'unkown' with lack of any better mputing strategy and removed spaces.
+The seems clean with no missing values with exeption of leading spaces and few '?' on few of the cartorical data.
+We replaced '?' with 'unknown' with lack of any better imputing strategy and removed spaces.

 ### Handling categorical data
-we converted the ** targe ** column, wage to a numerical eqivalent where  0 meant  wage<=50k and 1 meant wage>50k.
+We converted the **target** column, wage to a numerical equivalent where  0 meant  wage<=50k and 1 meant wage>50k.

 We analysed the categorical columns, identified them as nominal or ordinal columns and converted them to numerical or dropped them if they were repetative , contained non-relevant information to predict the target , as part of EDA